Lego Masters (British TV series): Series 2 (2018)

 The second series aired on Channel 4 on 6 November 2018 and ended on 4 December 2018.
 A Christmas special was broadcast on 11 December 2018.
-The series was won by Paul & Lewis.
+The series was won by Paul & Lewis, with Izzy & Stuart coming second in the grand final.

 International adaptations

-Since its conception, the series format has been sold internationally to multiple different countries including Denmark, Germany, New Zealand, Australia, United States, The Netherlands and Belgium, Sweden, Colombia, France, Finland, Chile & Poland.
+Since its conception, the series format has been sold internationally to multiple different countries including Denmark, Germany, New Zealand, Australia, United States, The Netherlands and Belgium, Sweden, France, Finland & Poland.